-Delinquent Account Collections Policy
+Delinguent Account Collections Policy

-Any account balance ninety days past due may be turned over to an independent, outside collections agency.
+Any account balance 90 days past due may be turned over to an independent, outside collections agency.
 When this happens, no payments will be accepted by NHTI.
 The cost of the outside collection agency, any legal fees and any bounced check fees will be added to the total amount owed.
-At the same time the debt will more than likely be reported to the Credit Bureau.
+At the same time the debt will be reported to the Credit Bureaus.
 Students will not be eligible to receive official transcripts or register for courses at NHTI until they have paid their account in full.

 After all financial obligations have been satisfied, students who wish to return to NHTI will be required to prepay in full for one semester at the time of registration.
 Students will only be able to defer payments when all financial aid requirements have been satisfied.
 Any remaining balance must be paid in full.
 After one semester, the student will be in good standing with NHTI.
-The student will then become eligible for the online FACTS Installment Payment Plan and Financial Aid Deferment using all awards except college study.
+The student will then become eligible for the online installment payment plan and Financial Aid Deferment using all awards except Federal Work Study.